 Bazzo also helps parents become advocates by teaching them the concussion signs to look for on and off the playing field and how to choose the right sport for their child.

-The work of Bazzo and his team is being used as a model for other concussion programs implemented at high schools in San Diego County that also involve UC San Diego Health System physicians.
+The work of Bazzo and his team is being used as a model for other concussion programs implemented at high schools in San Diego County that also involve UC San Diego Health physicians.

 “This is a serious topic that needs to be addressed in our community,” said Bazzo.
-“Being part of an academic hospital setting, we are able to apply what we learn from ongoing research done at UC San Diego Health System to young athletes and future generations.
+“Being part of an academic hospital setting, we are able to apply what we learn from ongoing research done at UC San Diego Health to young athletes and future generations.
 It’s an honor to be part of this movement.”